Table of Contents

 "I think I want a PhD."

 The statement is a good start but deficient at multiple levels.
 First, it would be much better if you “knew” you wanted a PhD.
 Second, to want a PhD has to be predicated by what subject you want a PhD in.
-Third, there needs to be forethought on, afterwards, what you want the PhD training to lead to.
+Third, there needs to be forethought about, afterwards, what you want the PhD training to lead to.

 A PhD is not an honorific or a piece of paper.
 It is what you build yourself to be capable of (in original and independent problem solving and knowledge discovery).
 It is a starting point to something.